fabriziogiordano/policy/terms-of-service.md

 #### 9.1 Videos

 **LICENSE TO VIMEO:** As between you and Vimeo, you own the video content ("videos") that you submit to the Vimeo Service.
-By submitting a video, you grant Vimeo and its affiliates a limited, worldwide, non-exclusive, royalty-free license and right to copy, transmit, distribute, publicly perform and display (through all media now known or hereafter created), and make derivative works from your video for the purpose of (i) displaying the video within the Vimeo Service; (ii) displaying the video on third party websites and applications through a video embed or Vimeo\\'s API subject to your video privacy choices; (iii) allowing other users to play, download, and embed on third party websites the video, subject to your video privacy choices; (iii) promoting the Vimeo Service, provided that you have made the video publicly available; and (iv) archiving or preserving the video for disputes, legal proceedings, or investigations.
+By submitting a video, you grant Vimeo and its affiliates a limited, worldwide, non-exclusive, royalty-free license and right to copy, transmit, distribute, publicly perform and display (through all media now known or hereafter created), and make derivative works from your video for the purpose of (i) displaying the video within the Vimeo Service; (ii) displaying the video on third party websites and applications through a video embed or Vimeo's API subject to your video privacy choices; (iii) allowing other users to play, download, and embed on third party websites the video, subject to your video privacy choices; (iii) promoting the Vimeo Service, provided that you have made the video publicly available; and (iv) archiving or preserving the video for disputes, legal proceedings, or investigations.

 **LICENSE TO OTHER USERS:** You further grant all users of the Vimeo Service permission to view your videos for their personal, non-commercial purposes.
 This includes the right to copy and make derivative works from the videos solely to the extent necessary to view the videos.
 The foregoing licenses are in addition to any license you may decide to grant (e.g., a Creative Commons license).